 **Startup and Testing:** Professional commissioning ensures your system operates efficiently and safely.
 This includes refrigerant testing, airflow verification, and thermostat programming.

 **Peak Season Considerations:** Summer installations in Florida often face 2-4 week delays due to high demand.
-Plan installations during off-peak months (October-March) for faster service and potentially better pricing.
+Plan installations during off-peak months (October-March) for faster service and potentially better quote process.

 Always choose contractors licensed in Florida (CAC license) with experience in local climate conditions and building codes.